Share via

 To protect your API with Microsoft Entra ID (Microsoft Entra ID) you'll first register your API, after which you can manage your registered APIs.
 In Microsoft Entra ID, an API is an app with specific app registration settings that define it as a resource or API that another application can be authorized to access.
 In the Microsoft Entra admin center, Microsoft Identity Developer, App registrations, are APIs that are in the tenant either as line of business APIs or services from SaaS providers that have APIs that Microsoft Entra ID protects.

-During registration, you'll define how calling applications will reference your API and its delegated and application permissions.
+During registration, you define how calling applications reference your API and its delegated and application permissions.
 An app registration can represent a solution that has both client applications and APIs.
-However, in this article, we'll address the scenario where a standalone resource exposes an API.
+However, in this article, we address the scenario where a standalone resource exposes an API.

 Normally, an API doesn't perform authentication or directly ask for authorization.
-The API will validate a token presented by the calling app.
-APIs won't have interactive sign-ins, so you won't need to register settings such as redirect URI or application type.
+The API validates a token that the calling app presents.
+APIs don't have interactive sign-ins, so you don't need to register settings such as redirect URI or application type.
 APIs get their tokens from the applications that are calling those APIs, not by interacting with Microsoft Entra ID.
 For web APIs, use OAuth2 access tokens for authorization.
 Web APIs validate bearer tokens to authorize callers.
 Don't accept ID tokens as a proof of permission.

-You'll need a unique identifier for your API, known as the Application ID URI, that client apps that need to access your API will ask for permission to call your API.
+You need a unique identifier for your API, known as the Application ID URI, that client apps that need to access your API asks for permission to call your API.
 The Application ID URI needs to be unique across all Microsoft Entra tenants.
 You can use api://<clientId> (the default suggestion in the portal), where <clientId> is the Application ID of your registered API.

 To provide developers who are calling your API with a more user-friendly name, you can use your API's address as your Application ID URI.
 For example, you can use https://API.yourdomain.com where yourdomain.com must be a configured publisher domain in your Microsoft Entra tenant.
 Microsoft validates that you have ownership of the domain so that you can use it as the unique identifier for your API.
 You don't need to have code at this address.
 The API can be wherever you want it to be, but it's a good practice to use the HTTPS address of the API as the Application ID URI.